 Overall it is extremely well built and isn’t going to fall apart like typical introductory backpacks.
 You will get plenty of use from this backpack and can rely on it to not fall apart after a couple of weekend trips.
 It is important to not overload the backpack as this can reduce its lifespan.

 The diamond ripstop shell is going to resist abrasions and also makes cleaning the bag simple.
 If you do happen to have a quality issue, you can rely on Teton Sports to send you replacement parts or help in getting you a new backpack.

 This backpack is also very versatile, in terms so using it for backpacking, travel, or camping.
 It is internally framed and weighing in at only 4.5lbs means you can comfortably wear this backpack for an extended period.
 If you pack carefully as if you were going ultralight, you could easily get 5 or so days of gear in this bag.

 The Scout 3400 regularly rates as a solid 4+ stars out of 5.
 Typically if there is a customer complaint, it is due to one of these two disadvantages.

 Like many backpacks, the Scout 3400 is hydration compatible.
 There is a pouch on the inside of the back panel of the bag to slip the water bladder into.
 However, there are two downsides to the design Teton Sports used.

-All in all the Scout 3400 is a solid backpack, popular for beginner or casual backpackers.
-It might not be super fancy but for being under $100 (check this listing for the latest live prices) and having such a compilation of positive reviews behind it, it’s few downsides are hardly a reason to skip this product.
+All in all the Scout 3400 is a solid backpack, popular for a beginner or casual backpackers.
+It might not be super fancy but for being under $100 and having such a compilation of positive reviews behind it, its few downsides are hardly a reason to skip this product.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.